Deterministic generation of qudit photonic graph states from quantum emitters: Abstract

 \section{Abstract}

-We propose and analyze deterministic protocols to generate qudit photonic graph states from quantum emitters.
-We exemplify our approach by constructing protocols to generate absolutely maximally entangled states and logical states of quantum error correcting codes.
-Some of these protocols make use of time-delayed feedback, while others do not.
-These results significantly broaden the range of multi-photon entangled states that can be produced deterministically from quantum emitters.
+We propose and analyze deterministic protocols to generate qudit photonic graph states from quantum emitters. {We show that our approach can be applied to generate any qudit graph state, and we exemplify it} by constructing protocols to generate {one- and two-dimensional qudit cluster states}, absolutely maximally entangled states, and logical states of quantum error correcting codes.
+Some of these protocols make use of time-delayed feedback, while others do not. {The only additional resource requirement compared to the qubit case is the ability to control multi-level emitters.} These results significantly broaden the range of multi-photon entangled states that can be produced deterministically from quantum emitters.